ingerjm0/hifi-docs-review/05.host/01.your-domain/02.configure-settings/docs.md

 The 'Content Archives' section can be used to restore your domain to a previous version or to share your archive and settings with another user.
 In this section you can:

-- **Restore, Download, or Delete an Archive**: On any archive of your choice, click on the three dots to the right to:
+- **Restore, Download, or Delete an Archive**: On any archive of your choice, click on the 'Actions' to the right to:
   - **Restore from here**: Reset the domain to that saved state or archive.
   - **Download**: Compress all of the content in your domain to a downloaded zip file.
   - **Delete**: Remove the archive from the saved archives list.  ![](content-archives-actions.png)